sam-wee/edb-osp/_resources/0-covid-19.md

 We will keep this page updated on important developments on the COVID situation in Singapore.
 Please do not listen to or spread rumours and untrue reports, sharing news responsibly is an important way we can protect ourselves.
 Most of all, continue to look out for one another and take care of yourselves!

 <hr>

+#### <a id="shn-expanded"></a> Stay-Home Notice requirements expanded to ASEAN countries, France, India and Switzerland

+From 5 April 11.59pm, Singapore residents returning from ASEAN countries, France, India and Switzerland must self-isolate for 14 days at dedicated hotels, in an expansion of the stay-home notice requirements to include more countries.
+This arrangement will continue to apply to returnees from the UK and US.

+Read the official statement [here](https://www.moh.gov.sg/news-highlights/details/expansion-of-enhanced-stay-home-notice-requirements-to-more-countries).

 #### <a id="circuit-breakers"></a> Circuit breaker to minimise further spread of COVID-19